 Step 5

 Light it up!
-Set a candle inside of your pumpkin and use a barbecue lighter to bring it sparkling to life.
-For a flame-free take, use a small battery-powered light instead.
+Set a candle inside your pumpkin and use a barbecue lighter to bring it to sparkling life.
+For a flame-free jack-o-lantern, use a small battery-powered light instead.